 #3 Gabor Fitness Contoured Neoprene Weight Lifting Belt

-The Gabor Fitness weight lifting belt is great if you just want to go thought your beginner WOD with a little bit of extra support around your back.
+The Gabor Fitness weightlifting belt is great if you just want to go through your beginner WOD with a little bit of extra support around your back.
 This is probably one of the lightest and cheapest belts you can buy.
 Chances are you will not even feel you have it on – it’s that comfortable.

 Of course, if you are more advanced and thinking about hitting a PR with it, you might want to consider a different belt.
 The amount of support on this one is decent, but it probably won’t be enough if you want to deadlift 500 pounds.

 Other than that, there’s plenty of Velcro to keep it tight no matter what, but the steel buckle seems feeble.
 Also, there seem to be some issues with the sizing chart – most users reported that they needed to go one size up to actually have this belt fit.